Check-Please/cx/README.md

 directory for doing work.

 As for information, you should probably check out the wiki.
-These READMEs are for information you'll want close by while you code.
-The wiki is more designed to bring someone up to speed on how something works in a general sense in case they've forgotten or are new to the project/team.
+These READMEs are for low-level information you'll want close by while you code.
+The wiki is more designed to bring someone up to speed on how something works in a larger sense in case they've forgotten or are new to the project/team.
 It contains information about the major design decisions and how various pieces of the software interact.
 It also contains non-technical things, like Style Guides.

 We also might have a chat room (depending on how far in the future you are).
 It will probably be at http://chkex.hipchat.com.
 Feel free to ask questions